A Short Guide to Our Range of Fuels and Oils

 If you have any more questions about fuel oil or you would like to request a quote or place an order, call our team on 0330 123 1444 or alternatively fill in the online quote form on this page.

 What is red diesel/gas oil?

 Red diesel, also known as gas oil, is a type of fuel oil distilled from petroleum and heavier than paraffin oil.
-It is cheaper than normal road diesel as it is a rebated fuel.
+It’s cheaper than normal road diesel as it’s a rebated fuel.

-What is the difference between red and white diesel?
+What is the difference between red diesel and regular white diesel?

-Red diesel has a rebated tax associated with it as you can only use it as a non-road user.
-You may hear it being called “gas oil”, “tractor diesel”, “heating oil”, “generator fuel” and “digger fuel.”
-Although the red dye can be removed from red diesel, this is not a legal process and could result in a hefty fine or even a prison sentence being given to you.
-This is because it is subject to lower taxes than diesel/derv.
-You are only meant to use it in certain types of machinery or vehicles used in certain industries such as agriculture or construction.
+Although the red dye can be removed from red diesel, this is not a legal process and could result in a hefty fine or even a prison sentence.
+This is because it is subject to lower taxes than diesel.
+You must only use red diesel in off-road machinery or vehicles used in industries such as agriculture, construction, and data centres.

 What is kerosene?

 Kerosene, also known as paraffin or heating oil, is a fuel oil formed from the distillation of crude oil.
 It is used to power both industrial and commercial engines, domestic heating systems as well as some machinery.

 Surprisingly, kerosene is also used as a lighting fuel, in fire entertainment or even in jet engines.